clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \action Open the file \file{pnas.1414495112.sd01.xls}.
 Find recordings 12, 109, 157, 180 and 260.
 Write down for each of them whether they make use of a pentatonic scale.
 \end{itemize}

 Now let's assume that we know the evolutionary history (the phylogenetic tree) of these recordings.
-We could for example use a phylogenetic algorithm to reconstruct this, but for now we'll just use a made up phylogeny as shown in figure \ref{fig:phylo}.
+We could for example use a phylogenetic algorithm to reconstruct this, but for now we'll just use a made up phylogeny as shown in Figure \ref{fig:phylo}.

 \begin{figure}
 \input{tree.tex}